top of page

 This is because its “destiny,” its future greatness can be found in where its past greatness was lost, by reconquering so-called “stolen” lands.
 Russia’s geographical bounds “at least”, extend as far east as Vladivostok.

-In the West, its borders extend “at least” as far as Kyivan Rus’ will one day extend all the way to Lisbon, or even all the way to Alaska, as some dare to hope.
-However, as Putin noted, Russia has “no borders.”
+In the West, its borders extend “at least” as far as Kyivan Rus’ and, perhaps, will one day extend all the way to Lisbon, or even all the way to Alaska, as some dare to hope.
+However, as Putin noted, the “truth” is: Russia has “no borders.”

-While its political center can be found in Moscow, adherents of this philosophy “believe” (wrongly) its “soul,” the religious capital is Kyiv, harkening back to Kyvian Rus’ and Prince Vladimir’s conversion of the Rus’ in the 10th Century.
+While Holy Rus’ political center can be found in Moscow, adherents of Russkiy Mir “believe” (wrongly) its “soul,” the religious capital is Kyiv, harkening back to Kyvian Rus’ and Prince Vladimir’s conversion of the Rus’ in the 10th Century.

 The (false) notion of Russkiy Mir implies Russia, and its Slavic “brothers”, are “one people”, with “one history,” “one language,” “one culture,” “one religion” (Russian Orthodoxy), and “one leader” (Vladimir Vladimirovich Putin).